Berea-College-CSC-226/p01-final-project-p01_ebosela_kornrumpfa/Final-Project-codebase/Final Code/README.md

   - See the sample CRC card below - and REPLACE it with your own:

-(Final-Project-codebase/Maze Class CRC/crc.png, Final-Project-codebase/Player Class CRC/crc.png)
-"Image of CRC card as an example.
+[Don't leave me in your README!](Final-Project-codebase/Maze Class CRC/crc.png,Final-Project-codebase/Player Class CRC/crc.png  "Image of CRC card as an example.
 Upload your CRC card(s) in place of this one.")

 **Branches**: This project will **require** effective use of git.